Capital STEM Alliance

 Despite the economic struggles throughout the region, businesses offer many STEM jobs for which our students are not qualified to pursue, especially our youth from rural communities, youth of color, youth with disabilities, and those impacted by poverty.
 The Capital regional community needs to build an innovative, well-qualified workforce to grow current businesses and attract businesses of the future.

-The Capital Region STEM Network is committed to building a healthy, sustainable, collaborative regional infrastructure to enhance STEM learning opportunities so that all children in the region can look forward to a positive career.
+The Capital STEM Alliance is committed to building a healthy, sustainable, collaborative regional infrastructure to enhance STEM learning opportunities so that all children in the region can look forward to a positive career.

 STEM by the Numbers

 Washington STEM’s annual STEM by the Numbers reports let us know if the system is supporting more students, especially students of color, students living in poverty and/or rural backgrounds, and young women, to be on track to attain high-demand credentials.

 Each area of our state is unique and STEM Networks know how to drive maximum impact in STEM for every student in their region.
 In 2020, the Capital STEM Alliance received a $125,000 grant (including funds that emphasized rural and remote partnerships) to support collaborations with local businesses, nonprofits, and school districts that would create equitable access to career pathways opportunities for all youth.

 Together, we have brought career awareness programs like the Classroom Robotics at Budd Bay workshops at the Puget Sound Estuarium, virtual internships in marine science through underwater ROV design, construction & experimentation; and endorsed career launch programs in diesel mechanics and business at Centralia College.
 These and other joint ventures support all youth in our region, from Kindergarten to graduation, to ensure access to the tools needed to attain a family-wage career in a STEM field.

 BRIDGING THE GAP FROM K-12 TO CAREER